Specialisms

 Employment Profile

-Deborah now works as an independent practitioner and has extensive experience working with families and deputies to implement equipment and adaptation packages required, carry out treatment to outline goals, and work on independent living skills both at home and in the community.
-As a qualified Manual Handling Trainer, she has carried out training for support staff and carried out risk assessments to meet CQC requirements.
+Since 2015, she has worked as an independent practitioner, with a wide and varied caseload.
+Deborah has extensive experience working with families and deputies to implement equipment and adaptation packages required, carry out treatment to outline goals, and work on independent living skills both at home and in the community.
+As a qualified Moving and Handling Trainer, she has carried out training for support staff and completed risk assessments to meet CQC requirements.
 Further to this, Deborah also has a caseload of children with a diagnosis of Development Co-ordination Disorder and handwriting difficulties, and visit schools and homes to carry out therapy programmes to improve fine and gross motor skills.

 Deborah is a qualified Transformational Life Coach, which is an essential skill in goal-setting for both clients, and parents and carers.
 This can assist parents in setting new goals in the light of changes at home caused by disability or by the implementation of a professional care package.